 Asbestos is the name given to a group of naturally occurring minerals used in certain products such as building materials and vehicle brakes.
-It was a desirable additive to products due to its resistance to heat, its strength and durability.
+In the past, it was a desirable additive to many products due to its heat resistance, strength and durability.

 Asbestos fibers are naturally occurring and extremely aerodynamic which means that everyone is exposed to asbestos.
-To be a significant health concern, asbestos fibers must be inhaled at high concentration over an extended period of time.
-Asbestos fibers then accumulate in the lungs.
+To be a significant health concern, asbestos fibers must be inhaled at high concentration over an extended period of time, accumulating in the lungs.
 As exposure increases, the risk of disease also increases.
-Therefore, measures to minimize exposure and consequently minimize accumulation of fibers will reduce the risk of adverse health effects
+Therefore, measures to minimize exposure and consequently minimize accumulation of fibers will reduce the risk of adverse health effects.

 As asbestos fibers accumulate in the lungs, several types of diseases may occur.
 Asbestosis is a scarring of the lung tissue.
 This scarring impairs the elasticity of the lung and hampers its ability to exchange gases.
 This leads to inadequate oxygen intake to the blood.
 Asbestosis restricts breathing leading to decreased lung volume and increased resistance in the airways.
 It is a slowly progressive disease with a latency period of 15 to 30 years.

 The next type of disease attributed to asbestos exposure is Mesothelioma.
 It is a cancer of the pleural lining, which is the thin, transparent membrane which covers the lungs and lines the inside of the chest walls.
 It is considered to be exclusively related to asbestos exposure.
 By the time it is diagnosed, it is almost always fatal.
 Similar to other asbestos related diseases, mesothelioma has a longer latency period of 30 to 40 years.